hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 I tried to find a good workaround, but failed.

-## F360's bugs that annoy you or get you stuck
+## F360's bugs that can annoy you or get you stuck

 In some cases, interference check doesn't work:
 <https://forums.autodesk.com/t5/fusion-360-support/obvious-interference-was-not-detected/m-p/10633251>